What is Gerrymandering?

 Redistricting Reform Resources

 Basic Fact Sheet - This one-page basic fact sheet summarizes the principles of impartial redistricting that the League supports and lists the benefits to legislators and voters.
-This fact sheet can be distributed to your legislators.

 Criteria Used in Other States - This one-page summary reviews the different redistricting criteria used in model states.